FuadPoroshtica/T-113-VLN1-H30/docs/diary.md

 Jon is gonna try to set up the flight logic

 Ólafur is gonna try to get and make data from UI to logic to data.

+### Status

+Ólafur managed to establish a connection from employee ui to logic to data, but in doing so we realized that alot of our code is inconsistant in some places.

+Jón didn't write the flight logic instead focused on fixing the inconsistant typing and bugs that started popping up.

+Fuad worked on the

+## 08/12/23

+we held a meeting at 11:00 Ólafur and Jón showed up fuad showed up at 13:30, Garðar is still in amsterdam but will be here monday.

+### Daily goals

+Ólafur was is going to rewrite some options in ui as they no longer make sense.

+Jón was gonna start on making sure info was allowed to be passed into csv.